r-grandorder/tri-hermes/en/pages/shinjuku.md

 Enjoy this beauty forevermore, for all eternity...Let them join our Coloraturas.

 **Citizen A:**
 N-no!
 Please!
 Not that!
-Anything but thaaat! ! !
+Anything but thaaat!!!

 **Ruffian A:**
 Ah...Aah...Aaah...Please...Don't...I'm beggin' you.